 Please send all class-related work to helen.barnesslown@upr.edu.
 Be aware, however, that I do not receive notifications of this account on my phone.
 If your query requires a quick answer, COPY your email to me at janetranslates@gmail.com or text me at 787 632-3912.
-(Be sure to identify yourself if you text me-remember that if I don't have your phone number on my phone, it won't tell me who you are!)
+(Be sure to identify yourself if you text me-remember that if I don't have your phone number on my phone, I won't know who you are.)